MapStory/mapstory-community/items/remote-data.md

+## User Story

+As a user I want the option to create StoryLayers out of remote data, instead of having all data be uploaded to MapStory.

-## Remote data streams
+## Requirements/Specs

-Instead of requiring all data to be uploaded to MapStory it would be good to let users add remote data.
 Things like WMS, GeoRSS, KML.
 Some of these will likely be 'live', like USGS earthquake maps, where we want them to stay up to date with latest.

-### Notes

 Probably should start with WMS.
 GeoNode has had some work done towards this.
 Hopefully that completes and we can build on it.
 Handling things in GeoNode/Django is probably the right way to go, so we can get at all the normal StoryLayer features.
 Like I think for remote data we still want the ability to comment on it, see what stories it's used in, etc.